royg-9595/royg-9595/README.md

 - 👋 Hi, I’m Jayanth Roy G
-- 👀 I’m interested in lEarning
+- 👀 I’m interested in learning.
-- 🌱 I’m currently pursuing B.Tech(CS)
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me jayanthroyg9595@gmail.com.